Ohmnivore/SkullRush/README.md

 This is my attempt at making the game I have been envisioning for a long time.
 While there exist other games of the same type, I've found none to be particularly alike to the experience I wanted.
+Most importantly, SkullRush can be extensively modded (all assets can be replaced, new game modes can be made, custom maps, etc).
+The client is like a canvas.
+Most of what it renders is controlled by the server, so the server can run truly run game-changing mods.

+At the moment the source code is a mess.
+I'll take a couple of weeks to clean all of it up.

 ### Links:
 * [Forums, Guides, and tutorials](http://skullrush.elementfx.com/smf/index.php)